photobuff99/Delevoryas_CSCI2270_FinalProject/README.md

 # Contributors

 # Open Issues/Bugs
-    I haven't done very much testing with it.
+    I haven't done very much testing with it, but otherwise there aren't any major bugs or issues that I am aware of.